Wedding dress of Grace Kelly: Religious ceremony

 The formal religious wedding ceremony of Kelly and Prince Rainier was held on 19 April 1956 at the Cathedral of Our Lady Immaculate.
-The Pontifical High Mass was conducted by the Bishop of Monaco.
+The Pontifical High Mass was conducted by Gilles Barthe, the bishop of Monaco.
 The bride wore an elegant wedding dress.
 It was a high-necked, long-sleeved gown with a fitted torso and billowing skirt.
 Grace Kelly worked closely with Helen Rose to come up with the design for the dress, and the two women looked to costumes in the MGM archives for inspiration.
 A wedding dress from the MGM film Invitation is particularly similar to Grace's dress.
 The dress materials included "twenty-five yards of silk taffeta, one hundred yards of silk net, peau de soie, tulle and 125-year-old Brussels rose point lace."

 The Juliet cap that she wore was bejeweled with seed pearls and orange blossoms.
 The veil, made of tulle, measured 90 yards.
-Her other wedding adornments included a small Bible and a bouquet of lilies of the valley.
-The material cost and manufacturing cost of the dress was indicated as US$7266.68, excluding the fee of the designer.
+Her other wedding adornments included a missal and a bouquet of lilies of the valley.
+The material cost and manufacturing cost of the dress was indicated as US$ 7266.68, excluding the fee of the designer.
 In 2005, the Philadelphia Museum of Art discovered that her wedding shoes held a lucky penny, hidden in the right shoe.